 How to Groom a Sheltie

-My step-by-step guide to grooming your Sheltie at home, including advice on the best brushes, dematting techniques, and safe nail clipping.
+This is my step-by-step guide to grooming your Sheltie at home, with advice on the best brushes, grooming techniques, and safe nail clipping.
+Spend 30-60 minutes every week grooming your Sheltie to keep him free of tangles, loose fur, and general debris.

 Step 1: Line Brush The Undercoat

 The most effective way to groom a Sheltie's undercoat is line brushing.
-Part the double coat horizontally down to the skin and systematically comb out the densest fur.
+Part the double coat horizontally down to the skin and systematically comb through the dense fur with a wide detangling comb.

-Now brush out the long, wispy fur behind the ears, using your fingertips to feel for little bulbs of matted fur at the base.
+Now brush out the long, wispy fur behind the ears and around the joints, using your fingertips to feel for little bulbs of matted fur at the base.

 Step 3: Trim Out Any Mats

-When the mat is close to the skin, snip carefully and avoid pulling the fur taught, as this can draw the skin into the path of the scissors.
+When a mat is close to the skin, snip carefully and avoid pulling the fur taught, as this can draw the skin into the path of the scissors.
 Instead, hold the fur loosely and cut in small, gentle snips until the entire mat is free.
+Dog skin is thinner than human skin, so take care and use curved safety scissors.

 Step 4: Brush The Rough Outercoat